7/7/22

 layer of the tooth to the inner dentin.
 Once

-on the inside, the stain becomes harder to
+on the inside, the stain

 remove.